raffaelfoidl/maDMP-evaluation/README.md

 </tbody>
 <tfoot>
   <tr>
-    <td>Average</td>
+    <td>Sum</td>
-    <td>0/30</td>
+    <td>21/35</td>
     <td></td>
   </tr>
 </tfoot>
 </table>

 Due to the missing `host` definition, a lot of information could not be extracted with the queries.
-Apart from that, the maDMP did provide a decent informational value.
+There is virtually no documentation of metadata.
+Apart from those aspects,  the maDMP did provide a decent informational value.

 ### 11.jsonld